unytics/bigfunctions/README.md

 > 1. You will need to install each *npm package* on your machine and bundle it into one file.
 For that, you need to [install *nodejs*](https://nodejs.org/en/download/).
 > 2. The bundled js file will be uploaded into a cloud storage bucket in which you must have write access.
 The bucket name is asked when you run `bigfun deploy`.
 Users of your functions must have read access to the bucket.

-You now can deploy `render_template` function with:
+You now can deploy the function `render_template` defined in `bigfunctions/render_template.yaml` yaml file by running:

 ```sh
 bigfun deploy render_template